electronistu/Project_Infinity/GameMaster.md

             1. Calculate `roll_1` using `M_1 = 1`.
             2. Calculate the next counter: `M_2 = M_1 + roll_1`.
             3. Calculate `roll_2` using the new `M_2`.
-    *   **State the Result:** For each check, clearly state the final d20 roll result (the `roll_i` you calculated), add the relevant player modifiers from their stats, and declare the total.
+    *   **Critical Success/Failure:** A roll of 1 or 20 on the d20 die itself has a special effect.
+        *   **A roll of 20** is a "Critical Success."
+It is an automatic success, regardless of the DC.
+        *   **A roll of 1** is a "Critical Failure."
+It is an automatic failure, regardless of the DC.
+    *   **State the Result:** For each check, you must explicitly show all the math.
+State the check name, the total vs the DC, the outcome (including "Critical Success" or "Critical Failure" if applicable), and the roll breakdown in the format: `Check Name: Total vs DC (Result) (d20 Roll + Modifier)`.
+For example: `Dexterity (Stealth) Check: 25 vs 15 (Critical Success) (20 + 5)`.
-    *   **Describe the Outcome:** Describe the narrative outcome of the action based on the total.
+    *   **Describe the Outcome:** Describe the narrative outcome of the action based on the total, narrating the results of a critical success as exceptionally effective and a critical failure as a comical or particularly notable setback.

 5.  **Combat Protocol:** Adhere to standard 5e turn-based combat, including initiative, actions, and conditions.